evkx/evkx.github.io/content/models/honda/e_ny1/e_Ny1/_index.md

 ## Performance

-The Honda e:Ny1 has a maximum power of 150KW (204hp).
-The total torque is 310nm.
+The Honda e:Ny1 has a maximum power of 150 KW (204 hp/201 bhp).
+The total torque is 310 nm (229 ft-lb).
 It performs the 0-100km/h sprint (0-62mph) in 7,7 seconds.
 The top speed is 160 km/h.

 ## Battery, range, and charging